NVIDIA/modulus/examples/cfd/external_aerodynamics/domino/README.md

 2. Specify the configuration settings in `conf/config.yaml`.

 3. Run `process_data.py`.
 This will process VTP/VTU files and save them as npy for faster processing in DoMINO datapipe.
 Modify data_processor key in config file.
-The processed dataset should be divided into 2 directories, for training and validation.
+Optionally, run `cache_data.py` if using caching to decrease training time.
+The final processed dataset should be divided into 2 directories, for training and validation.

 4. Run `train.py` to start the training.
 Modify data, train and model keys in config file.